deephaven/deephaven-core/pyclient/README.md

 ## Convert a pyarrow table to a Deephaven table

 Deephaven natively supports Pyarrow tables.
-This example show hows to convert between a Pyarrow table and a Deephaven table.
+This example converts between a Pyarrow table and a Deephaven table.

 ```
 import pyarrow